markwest1972/johnny_five_intro/exercises/05_keyboard_led_and_servo.md

 3. Save the file.
 4. Make sure your Arduino UNO is connected to your PC.
 5. In the command prompt, navigate to your *johnny_five_intro root directory* and run the command "node 05_keyboard_led_and_servo.js".
 6. Use the "+" and "-" keys to control the brightness of the LED.
 Use the "l" and "r" keys to move the Servo left and right.
-Finally use the "s" key to centre the Servo.
+Finally use the "c" key to centre the Servo.
 7. To kill the process use Control C (on the Mac).

 ## Learning Summary ##